Sam-Mina-engineer/Mina-Portfolio/README.md

 I showed the Xpert Learning assistant my code thus far and asked it how to move that section down.
 I also had the Xpert Learning assistant review the way I had the color gradient go down the page.
 I took my color gradient issue to office hours and Instructor Andrew Bautista showed me how to fix it.
 The CSS line: background-repeat: no-repeat; came from him.
+Added the other sections and a lot more trial and error with the CSS to get it to look right.
+Still working at it.